St. Augustine Monster: Initial stranding

 The carcass was first spotted on the evening of November 30, 1896, by two young boys, Herbert Coles and Dunham Coretter, while bicycling along Anastasia Island.
 The enormous mass was half buried in the sand, having sunk under its immense weight.
 The two boys thought the carcass was the remains of a beached whale, as a similar stranding had occurred two years earlier near the mouth of the Matanzas River, located several miles to the south of St. Augustine (see map).

 The two boys returned to St. Augustine the same day and reported their discovery to a local physician, Dr. DeWitt Webb.
 Webb, who was the founder of the St. Augustine Historical Society and Institute of Science, came to the beach the following day, December 1, to examine the remains.
-He would be the only person of an academic background to see the specimen in situ.
+He would be the only known person of an academic background to see the specimen in situ.

 His first impression was that it was the remains of an animal, very mutilated, and in an advanced state of decomposition.
 The carcass was very pale pink, almost white, in colour, with a silver reflection in the sunlight.
 It was composed of a rubbery substance of a very hard consistency, such that it could only be cut with great difficulty.
 The part of the carcass that was visible measured 18 feet (approx. 6 meters) in length and 7 feet (approx. 2 1/2 meters) in width.
 Webb estimated its weight at nearly 5 tons, if not more.
 He believed it was the remains of a giant octopus, as it appeared to have the stumps of four arms, with another arm buried nearby.

 A few days later, on December 7, Webb engaged two hobbyists, Edgar Van Horn and Ernest Howatt, to photograph the carcass for posterity.
 At least two photographs were taken, one of the lateral view and one of the anterior view, showing the apparent arm stumps.
 The latter also included a man, likely DeWitt Webb himself, for scale.
 As the images were over-exposed, they were never published.
 These photographs were for a long time considered lost, and only drawings based on them, made by Alpheus Hyatt Verrill and published in the American Naturalist of April 1897, were known.
 However, one of the original images, showing the lateral view, was obtained by Gary Mangiacopra in 1994.
 It is clear that one of Verrill's drawings was based on this photograph.
 A simplified drawing of this image also appeared in the Hartford Daily Running of February 18, 1897.

 Around the same time, a certain Mr. Wilson wrote a memorandum to Webb, communicating the results of his observations made after having dug around the corpse.
 It read: